Our Hearing Dogs

 - Emergency alarms (Fire alarm, tornado siren)

-From these 3 basic commands, the Hearing Dog is custom trained to fit the needs and life style of the recipient they will go on to serve.
-Additional sounds that can be trained are your apartment buzzer, alarm clock, baby cry, etc.
+From these 3 basic commands, the Hearing Dog is custom trained to fit the needs and life style of the client they will go on to serve.
+Additional sounds that can be trained might include a buzzer, alarm clock, baby cry, etc.

 Service dog work is not for everyone, in fact it takes a very elite dog--those who do not make the program are considered a "career change" dog and are adopted out as loving companion pets.
 Throughout a dog's training they are continuously monitored to ensure they never loose their drive and love for the work that they do!

 While sound work is a big piece to a Hearing Dog's job, it doesn't end there!
 Every dog goes through extensive obedience and socialization training during their time with IHDI.
 They accompany our trainers, staff, and volunteers to new outings where they gain confidence to new experiences, people, places, and smells!